triplom/infrastructure-repo-argocd/README.md

 ---

-**Note**: This documentation assumes you're using the repository locally or in a private GitHub repository.
+**Note**: This README describes a GitOps implementation where ArgoCD continuously synchronizes the desired state defined in your Git repository with the actual state in your Kubernetes clusters.
 For production use, consider additional security measures and proper CI/CD pipelines with appropriate approvals.